extension-js/extension.js/programs/cli/README.md

 - [Watch demo](#watch-demo) — See how creating a new extension works.
 - [Start from an example](https://github.com/extension-js/extension.js/tree/main/examples) — Start from a working baseline.
 - [I have an extension](#i-have-an-extension) — Use only specific parts of Extension.js.
-- [Content scripts behavior](CONTENT_SCRIPTS.md) — Lifecycle, `run_at`, and HMR expectations.

-Create cross-browser extensions with no build configuration.<br />Use Extension.js to develop, build, and preview across browsers with a unified workflow.
+Create cross-browser extensions without manual build configuration.<br />Use Extension.js to develop, build, and preview across browsers with a unified workflow.

 ## Create a new extension